 Make sure your vehicle and accessories are really insured. - updated December 2016

 It’s all very well loading your vehicle up with accessories, but it’s not so easy getting their value correctly assessed and insured.
-One company we found stands out from the crowd.
+Only two companies we found stand out from the crowd.

 We spent two days on the phone and on the Internet seeking insurance for our much-modified 1993 LandCruiser 75 Series.
 We rang every major vehicle insurer and several brokers who advertised their abilities to obtain specialised insurance.
 We also rang the companies that specialise in 4WD insurance.

 Buying insurance on the internet is time consuming and invasive, because on the sites we visited you can’t get a quote without filling in your personal details first.

 Buying insurance over the phone is also time-consuming, because you spend long minutes listening to lies like: “Your call is important to us”.
 If it's that bloody important, why don’t they put on more telephone staff to make sure customers don’t have to hang on for ages?